Duquesne's Educational Model

 The program's learning environment inspires student independence and accountability, modeled by faculty and staff alike.
 Because the faculty teach in the classroom and the clinic, communication between the two aspects of the program, and between faculty and students, flows easily.
 Students are able to seek assistance from faculty members regarding the curriculum and clinic-based questions, and faculty are more than willing to help students with any questions or concerns.

-Having the University Clinic on site and faculty members conversant in both the academics and clinical applications, creates an ideal learning environment that is beneficial to students in many ways.
+Having the University Clinic on site and faculty members conversant in both academics and clinical applications, creates an ideal learning environment that is beneficial to students in many ways.

 Our Educational Model